billiuhm/speedio/README.md

 ## io.asm
 `io.asm` is where the actual outputting happens, here's what happens:
 * `print_lx`: `print_lx` means "print linux", it's one of the fastest ways to output with I/O. It is not very complex compared to windows' function.
 * `print_wn`: `print_wn` means "print windows", it uses externals for 2 windows call functions required to output, allocates space in `rsp` (required with windows API) and saves pointers in the 64 bytes.
-It then gets the windows output handle, the console pointer, string pointer, and length, then runs a syscall-like syntax, `WriteConsoleA`.
+It then gets the windows output handle, the console pointer, string pointer, and length, then runs a syscall-like syntax, `WriteFile`.

-`print_wn` is not fully optimised, windows' `WriteConsoleA` still has many steps internally.
+`print_wn` is not fully optimised, windows' `WriteFile` still has many steps internally.

 `io.asm` needs to be compiled seperately with `nasm`.
 A pre-compiled version is above (`io.o`) for anyone who doesn't have nasm.